 3. Artificial Sweeteners

-Artificial Sweeteners are made of petro-chemicals and have been linked to all kinds of illnesses including Cancer, Alzheimer's and Dementia.
+Artificial sweeteners may seem healthier but they’re also in the “foods to avoid” list.
+They are made of petro-chemicals and have been linked to all kinds of illnesses including cancer, Alzheimer’s, and dementia.
 They are actually banned in some countries and states, because of their link to mental decline.

 Sweeteners are another Frankenstein food that poisons our bodies.
 Artificial sweeteners are made from wood alcohol and petro-chemicals, which the body cannot break down.
 However, they can still raise insulin levels, even though they have no calories.